ember-learn/ember-blog/content/ember-6-0-released.md

 ## Beta cycle

 This release kicks off the 6.1 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

+Version 5.12 of Ember.js is now promoted to LTS (Long Term Support).
+The current LTS version of EmberData remains at version 5.3.
+An LTS version of Ember continues to receive security updates for 9 release cycles (54 weeks) and bugfixes for 6 cycles (36 weeks).
+LTS releases typically occur every four minor versions.
+The previous LTS version of Ember.js was 5.8.

 ## How to upgrade to Ember 6